ss14ZetaStation/space-station-14/README.md

 ## License

 > [!CAUTION]
-> The repository code is licensed both under MIT - this applies to Space Wizards Federation code - and under modified MIT - this applies to our changes.
+> The repository code is licensed both under MIT - this applies to Space Wizards Federation code and our code - and under modified MIT - this applies to Starlight code.

 ### Click each banner for further information